» News Articles & Tips » Celebs Who Struggle to Get Pregnant

 - Getting pregnant wasn't a walk in the park

-In 2008, the singer suffered a devastating miscarriage shortly after getting married, and as a result began taking progesterone, a hormone often prescribed to boost fertility and/or to support or maintain pregnancy in women susceptible to miscarriage.
-She combined the progesterone with “once-a-day” acupuncture treatments “all over her body” designed to increase fertility.
-Turns out, the combo worked wonders — the couple’s expecting twins this spring!
+In 2008, the singer suffered a devastating miscarriage shortly after getting married as a result began taking progesterone.
+This is a hormone often prescribed to boost fertility and/or to support or maintain pregnancy in women susceptible to miscarriage.
+She combined the progesterone with “once-a-day” acupuncture treatments “all over her body” which were designed to increase fertility.
+Turns out, this combination worked wonders.

 Iman – Super model

-From ER tried to have a child for 6 years before finally giving birth to a baby girl.
+ER star was trying to have a child for 6 years before finally giving birth to a baby girl.
 She states, “It didn’t surprise me that women were trying IVF so many times; there’s that need, and it ultimately overrides everything else.”
 She is now supporting HER Trust, a charity dedicated to investigating unanswered questions about infertility.
 As well as funding research, the charity will provide information for women on reproductive issues.